 Skip advert

 This MX-5 is the first of its ilk to use electric power assistance for the steering, and while the engineers have succeeded in making it accurate, predictably it doesn’t possess the more natural weighting and progressive responses of the best hydraulic racks – or indeed its sweet-steering predecessors.

 An acceptance of the car’s limitations, plus a calm, precise driving style, suit the MX-5 much better.
-Only 2-litre cars have the limited-slip differential (and a strut brace), as it’s the only one of the two that you’d expect to have enough grunt to worry the rear tyres.
+Only 2-litre cars have the limited-slip differential – now a revised ‘asymmetric’ item – and a strut brace, as it’s the only one of the two that you’d expect to have enough grunt to worry the rear tyres.
 Actually, the excessive roll means that the 1.5’s inside rear wheel is easily unloaded and has a tendency to spin in tight corners, even in the dry.

 Advertisement - Article continues below

-The 2-litre won’t slide around extravagantly in the dry, and the large body movements soak up tamer attempts to unsettle the car, but if you’re committed enough, or on a circuit, it will transition into oversteer.
-Holding it in this state requires lots of throttle to keep the rear tyres spinning and the revs up high where the engine gives its best; truth be told, the soft and sometimes vague MX-5 doesn't feel entirely comfortable doing this at speed on a less-than-smooth surface.
+The 2-litre won’t slide around extravagantly in the dry, and the large body movements soak up tamer attempts to unsettle the car, but if you’re committed enough, or on a circuit, it’ll happily transition into oversteer at speed moreso with momentum, rather than at the behest of a floored throttle.
+Holding it in this state requires lots of throttle to keep the rear tyres spinning and the revs up high where the engine gives its best; truth be told, the soft MX-5 doesn't feel entirely comfortable doing this at speed on a less-than-smooth surface.

+Skip advert